jg-rp/python-jsonpath/README.md

 And this is a list of areas where we deviate from the [IETF JSONPath draft](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-11).

+- For now, the only built-in function extension is `length()`.
-- We don't support extension functions of the form `func(path, ..)`.
+- We don't require filters that use a function extension to include a comparison operator.
 - Whitespace is mostly insignificant unless inside quotes.
 - The root token (default `$`) is optional.
 - Paths starting with a dot (`.`) are OK. `.thing` is the same as `$.thing`, as is `thing`, `$[thing]` and `$["thing"]`.